Code of Practice

-Copies of the Code are available from Southern Lakes English College or from the New Zealand Ministry of Education website.
-You can also check the Code of Practice in different languages in the NZQA website:
+Copies of this document are available from SLEC or from the New Zealand Ministry of Education website.
+You can also check the Code of Practice in different languages on the NZQA website:

 The full, legislative version is also available on the New Zealand Legislation website.

-The New Zealand Government requires all private training establishments registered with the New Zealand Qualifications Authority (NZQA) to have some form of protection for fees paid to them in advance.
-These requirements are outlined in the NZQA.
+The New Zealand Government requires all private training establishments registered with the NZQA to have protection for fees paid to them in advance.
+These requirements are outlined in the NZQA’s website.

 Student fees include:

 Travel and health insurance premiums, if arranged through your training provider

 On arrival at Southern Lakes English College, you will be asked to sign a ‘Student Acknowledgement Form’ in order to complete your fee protection.

 More information: https://www.publictrust.co.nz/fee-protect/information-for-students

 Visas & Insurance

 According to the Code of Practice, it is compulsory for international students to have appropriate and valid medical insurance while studying in New Zealand.